wojtekidd/6mlndiy/content/cli-tools-for-noob-non-devs.md

 "In computing, a **shell** is a user interface for access to an **operating system**'s services.
 In general, **operating system shells** use either a command-line interface (CLI) or graphical user interface (GUI), depending on a computer's role and particular operation.
 A **command-line interface** (**CLI**) is a text-based user interface (UI) used to view and manage computer files."

-My first contact with Linux shell was somewhere around the year 2000.
-Back then, I was what people call now a script kiddie - subscribing Bugtraq, installing Red Hat, tweaking Enlightenment, learning HTML with C++ and thinking how I can put these two together.
+My first contact with Linux shell came about the year 2000.
+Back then, I was what people now call a script kiddie - subscribing Bugtraq, installing Red Hat on Friday nights, tweaking Enlightenment, learning HTML with C++ and thinking how I can put these two together.

 I’ve got introduced to CLI in high school and since then I feel paranoid when I’m not able to access shell on my laptop or workstation.